progwise/george-ai/packages/litllama-api/README.md

    **Explanation**: This `curl` command sends a POST request to the API, interacting with the Lit-LLaMA model and receiving responses.

-In conclusion, you have adeptly configured and utilized the Lit-LLaMA API on your system.
+You should have now adeptly configured and utilized the Lit-LLaMA API on your system.
 Embark on an enriching journey of exploration and interaction with this sophisticated language model.

-Should you require additional assistance or seek further elucidation, please do not hesitate to reach out.